 - Pat it into a disc, wrap the dough in plastic wrap or freezer sheets, and let it rest in the refrigerator for 30 minutes, like any sweet dough.
 At this point, it can be refrigerated for 3 days or frozen for a month, always well wrapped to prevent dryness.

 - Preheat oven to 170ºC / 325ºF.

-- Using a round cutter, cut circles and place them on a buttered cookie tray or use a Silpat.
-In my experience they tend to stick when using parchment paper, but then, all papers are different depending on where you live.
-Thickness and size is totally up to you; I suggest you try different combinations and see which one works best for your taste.
+- Using a round cookie cutter, cut circles and place them on a buttered cookie tray or use a Silpat.
+In my experience, they tend to stick when using parchment paper, but then, all papers are different depending on where you live.
+Thickness and size are totally up to you; I suggest you try different combinations and see which one works best for your taste.

 - Bake for 10-12 minutes or until barely starting to color.
 Let cool completely on a wire rack.

-- With the back of a spoon flatten the sides wiping any dulce de leche that has overflowed.
+- With the back of a small spoon, wipe any dulce de leche that has overflowed.
 This will leave a path for the coconut to stick.

-- Put unsweetened coconut in a small plate and roll sides of alfajores so that you have an even coating.
-Or leave it plain.
+- Put unsweetened coconut on a small plate and roll the alfajores so that they're evenly coated.
+Or leave the sides plain.

-- Size and thickness: they can be made as small (2-inch) rounds or up to 4-inch.
+Size and thickness: they can be made as small 2-inch rounds or up to 4-inches.
 Play around with size and thickness until you find your favorite.